Asthma: Symptoms, Causes and Natural Support Strategies

 Intermittent fasting is a form of fasting cycles between not eating (fasting) and eating (feasting) over a period of time.
 The benefits of intermittent fasting benefits include cellular repair, autophagy, immune regulation, inflammation levels, and insulin sensitivity.

 It also helps to lower the risk of developing autoimmune and chronic inflammatory conditions such as asthma (30).
 Going 16–18 hours between dinner and breakfast is one of the best ways to improve mitochondrial production.
-Your body improves energy efficiency by increasing and strengthening the mitochondria during periods of fasting.
-Consume your meals in a 6-8 hour window such as 11am–7pm or 12–6pm.

-When you do this you enhance cellular healing and respiratory function.
+When you do this, you enhance cellular healing and respiratory function.
 To learn more about the benefits of intermittent fasting and best intermittent fasting practices, I recommend this article.

 Optimize Your Vitamin D3 Levels: